When does the ice rink open?

 223 Stevenson Street (between 3rd St. and 4th St.)

 We encourage visitors to Union Square to consider green transportation options: walking, bicycling, riding Muni and ridesharing in a taxi or private automobile.

 The following public transportation lines and routes serve the Union Square area:

 Powell-Hyde or Powell-Mason cable cars, 2, 3, 38, 38L; nearby 5, 6, 8x, 9, 9L, 21, 27, 30, 31, 45, 71, 71L, F, J, K, L, M, N, S, T.

 Bike paths and routes are located nearby on both Market Street and Post/Sutter streets.
 Bike parking is available at the following locations: Union Square Garage, Sutter Stockton Garage, 5th & Mission Garage, Hearst Parking Center, and Jessie Square Garage.

 Flying in to San Francisco to skate with us?
-Make sure to book with our Presenting Sponsor, Alaska Airlines, for the best service and price!
+Make sure to book with our sponsor, Alaska Airlines, for the best service and price!